-Our Environmental, Social and Governance (ESG) Committee, formed in March 2018 as the Sustainability Committee, is comprised of key personnel from our management team, including our Executive Vice President, General Counsel, and Chief Risk Officer; Executive Vice President and Chief Investment Officer; Executive Vice President, Policy Acquisition and Chief Strategy Officer; Executive Vice President and Chief Talent Officer; Corporate Senior Vice President, Associate Counsel, and Corporate Secretary; Senior Vice President, Risk, Compliance, and Chief Security Officer, Divisional Vice President, Enterprise Risk; Director of Facilities and Director of ESG.
-Through such individuals' participation, this Committee helps to ensure environmental responsibility and sustainability remain a continuing focus for our leadership.
+Our Environmental, Social and Governance (ESG) Committee, formed in March 2018 as the Sustainability Committee, is comprised of key personnel from our management team. this Committee helps to ensure environmental responsibility and sustainability remain a continuing focus for our leadership.
 The ESG Committee's responsibilities include, but are not limited to, the following: